Supernova-Studio/gatsby-documentation-site/README.md

 .env.production
 ```

-We have added .gitignore to ignore those files - you should never commit them as they contain your API key.
+We have added `.gitignore` to ignore those generated files - you should never commit them as they contain your API key!

 ## Running the project